MythicForge/BattleLite-Maps/README.md

 This was 100% created using AI.
 If you are an advocate against using anything AI, I apologize but you will need to find another app.
 This is **NOT** intended as a statement of whether AI is good or not, just being up front and honest how this app was made.

 I lack the skill or desire to take the time away from daily life to pour into a tool I use once a weekend.
 However, if you are a developer and would like to contribute or want to adjust I am not opposed to contributions.
+Just know if I find something I want to adjust, it will at some point go back to AI and will read the codebase.

-If this is something you feel would be helpful to you and your table, here is some documentation.
+Otherwise, if this is something you feel would be helpful to you and your table; here is some documentation.

 ---